 - Dominate first – your company will be worth a lot more if you are the leader in your space.
 Before you expand, you should try to become the leader in your space.

 If you think you know more than your competition, you are wrong.
 Never underestimate them because no matter how dumb they may seem, they were still able to create a company that is larger than yours.

 Don’t be afraid to ask other people for input.
-There is nothing wrong with asking for help because it will save you time, money, and potentially give you insight on your competition.
+There is nothing wrong with asking for help because it will save you time, money, and potentially give you insight into your competition.

 10. No detail is unimportant

 Although you can’t do everything, you should still know what’s happening in your company.
-Even the smartest employees make dumb mistakes, so if you know what’s going on you’ll be able to prevent some of them.
+Even the smartest employees make dumb mistakes, so if you know what’s going on, you’ll be able to prevent some of those mistakes from happening.

-And if you happen to make a stupid mistake, don’t worry because we all make them.
-But what separates the good entrepreneurs from the bad ones is that a good entrepreneur learns from their mistakes and they keep on moving forward.
+And if you happen to make a mistake, don’t worry because we all make them.
+What separates the good entrepreneurs from the bad ones is that good entrepreneurs learn from their mistakes and keep moving forward.